 - Obtain bank statements/credit card statements and any other independent sources you can obtain such as rates or utility notices

-There are programs available which will add up the living expenses of the customer such as bankstatements.com.au / Cashdeck / Mogo.
+There are programs available which will add up the living expenses of the client such as bankstatements.com.au / Cashdeck / Mogo.
 These are subscription services which you can sign up to.

-Cross check the results of your additions to the customer declared figure and ascertain if the figure provided by the customer.
-If there is a discrepancy, always document this and where required, have a conversation with the customer.
+Cross check the results of your additions to the client declared figure and ascertain if the figure provided by the client If there is a discrepancy, always document this and where required, have a conversation with the client.

 - Make notes!

-Self-employed customers who run expenses through the business
+Self-employed clients who run expenses through the business

 - If you assess the business income, you need to allow for any Household Living Expenses that may be paid by business income (i.e. living expenses paid by the business should not be included in an applicant’s CILE.
 Brokers & applicants may need to apportion some expense categories according to the % of personal / business use)

-How do you make a customer aware of their spending?
+How do you make a client aware of their spending?

 - Use the lead time!
-Between making the appointment and physically speaking with your customer, ask your customer to review just a week’s worth of their transactions.
+Between making the appointment and physically speaking with your client, ask your client to review just a week’s worth of their transactions.

-- Ask the customer to reconcile their credit card/transaction statement on living expenses and then extrapolate this over a month.
-Remember though – a week’s worth of transactions may not include bills paid that month, or that quarter, so a little bit of research is required by the customer.
+- Ask the client to reconcile their credit card/transaction statement on living expenses and then extrapolate this over a month.
+Remember though – a week’s worth of transactions may not include bills paid that month, or that quarter, so a little bit of research is required by the client.

 - Ask them to annualise these figures to give them an idea of what they are spending monthly, quarterly and annually